sborms/leaguescheduler/README.md

 ### Web application

-The league scheduler is also made available through a Streamlit application.
+The league scheduler is also made available through a [Streamlit application](https://leaguescheduler.streamlit.app/).
 It has a more limited set of parameters (namely `n_iterations`, `m`, `R_max` and `penalties`) but can be used out of the box yet without logging.
 Additionally, the output file has an overview by team of the distribution of the number of rest days between games.

-Running through 1000 iterations takes 1 to 2 minutes for a league with approx. 13 teams.
+Running through 1000 iterations can take up to 1-2 minutes for a league with approx. 13 teams.

 If the app happens to be sleeping due to inactivity, feel free to wake it back up.